LAJIMS/fullstack/README.md

-This file is madatory in projects
+"This file is madatory in projects"